Pengjie-Li/Pengjie-Li.github.io/_pages/about.md

 ---
-layout: archive
 title: "CV"
+excerpt: "About me"
-permalink: /cv/
+permalink: /
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-{% include base_path %}

 Education
 ======